Do You Have Plans In Metric?

 Inches & MillimetersSo the biggest question for the moment is how to convert the English version plans to metric?
 Can you do that?

 Yes, customers do it all the time.
-Honestly, Australia is our 3rd largest market, so there’s a lot of calculating going on there.
+Honestly, Australia is our 3rd largest market, so there is a lot of calculating going on there.
 Here are some thoughts about making a good conversion.

 1. Look at the overall size of the project.
-For a trailer, we’re talking about the bed size — width, length — and the tongue length.
-For a gantry crane, we’re talking about the total width as well as the height of the legs.
-Similar for presses.
+For a trailer, we are talking about the bed size – width, length – and the tongue length.
+For a gantry crane, we are talking about the total beam width as well as the height of the legs.
+Similar for hydraulic presses.
 Start the conversions based on the final outcome you want.

-2. Have a good look at the article about what is safe to change with the plans.
+2. Have a good look at the article for what is safe to change with the plans.
 Make sure your size changes will fit within these guidelines.

 3. Look at the specification for each component.
 If the plans call for a piece of rectangular steel tube that is 4″ x 2″ x 1/8″ thick (101.6 mm x 50.8 mm x 3.2 mm thick), substitute a similar metric beam that is at least as thick.
 For our example, a metric beam that is 100 x 50 x 3 will probably work, but for safety’s sake, choose the 4.0 mm thick material instead.

 4. Some beams will require a little more thinking.
-For instance, if you are working on one of our Tiny House trailers, you’ll need to examine I-Beam Choices based on what is available where you live.
+For instance, if you are working on one of our Tiny House trailers, you will need to examine I-Beam Choices based on what is available where you live.

 5. Do the above steps with each aspect of the design.
 Make your conversions consistent, and write them on the drawings.
-Feel free to round your overall sizes to round numbers, but make sure you’re consistent throughout.
-This way, you’ll end up with plans in metric.
+Feel free to round your overall sizes to round numbers, but make sure you are consistent throughout.
+This way, you will end up with plans in metric.

 6. Double check everything.
 Best to convert twice and build once.